-Tempeh is another fantastic chili bean substitute that brings out the best in your chili.
-Although it’s similar to tofu, it originated from Indonesia.
-Funny enough, the food was discovered by accident when the by-products of making tofu started fermenting.
+Tempeh is another fantastic option that brings out the best in your chili.
+Although it’s similar to tofu, it originated in Indonesia.
+Funny enough, the food was accidentally discovered when the by-products of making tofu started fermenting.

 Since it’s easier to digest and is healthier, you might prefer using these instead of beans.
 Preparing this is simple; break the whole pack into smaller pieces and add to your dish when you’ve almost finished cooking.
 The only thing is that they contain carbs because it has whole soybeans.

-If you want a gluten-free chili bean substitute, these grains are your best option.
+These grains are your best option if you want a gluten-free substitution.
 They comprise rice, sorghum, amaranth, and quinoa, which are popular in several countries.
 Some of these grains have high protein levels and less phytate than legumes, making them a healthy option.

 Since their phytate levels are low, they are easier to digest than beans.
 Nevertheless, some people find it hard to digest grains, so know if this is a good alternative before trying.
 You could add these after you’re done cooking or cook it in your chili for better flavor.

 Cauliflower is the healthiest chili bean substitute you can use.
 Although they were initially grown in Asia, they became popular in the 1500s.
 In the 1990s, they entered the United States before becoming common in other places.

 To use these in your meal, steam the whole head, chop it into smaller pieces, and add to your chili.
 For a thicker consistency, it’s best to add florets.
 With this, you’ll have a healthy dish that’s easy to digest with fewer carbohydrates and more vitamins.